ricokahler/next-data-hooks/README.md

 Why can't static data queries be written closer to the component too?

-`next-data-hooks` is a small and simple lib that lets you write React hooks for static data queries in next.js by lifting static props into React Context.
+`next-data-hooks` is a small and simple lib that lets you write React hooks for static data queries in Next.js by lifting static props into React Context.

 ## Example

-See [the example in this repo](https://github.com/ricokahler/next-data-hooks/tree/main/examples/next-data-hooks-example) for some ideas on how to organize your static data call using this hook.
+See [the example in this repo](https://github.com/ricokahler/next-data-hooks/tree/main/examples/next-data-hooks-example) for some ideas on how to organize your static data calls using this hook.

 ## Installation